-This classic pasta and chili dish can be made with varying ingredients and seasonings, but the one standard factor is that it’s always served over spaghetti.
-Often, too, a touch of sweet spices (such as cinnamon or allspice) are added.
+Cincinnati “Chili Mac” features hearty bean chili with varying ingredients and seasonings.
+The one standard factor is that it’s always served over spaghetti.
+A touch of sweet spices (such as cinnamon or allspice) are added as well.
 The result: a hybrid recipe that’s uniquely American.
-Adapted from The Vegetarian Family Cookbook.
+Photo by Hannah Kaminsky.

 - 2 tablespoons olive oil